lab-cosmo/chemiscope/docs/src/getting-started/properties.rst

 materials properties.

 Chemiscope works with two kinds of entities: full structures and atom-centered environments.
-A structure contains all atoms in a configuration, for example the unit cell of a crystal or the geometry of a molecule.
+A structure contains all atoms in a configuration, for example, the unit cell of a crystal or the geometry of a molecule.
 An environment consists of a set of neighbors that surround a central atom within a chosen cutoff radius.
 In both cases, these entities are fully defined by the positions of the atoms and their chemical